-A woman’s periodontal health is influenced by number of factors, the most important of which is the fluctuating hormone levels.
-The two hormones that contribute to periodontal disease in the female are the sex hormones estrogen and progesterone.
+A woman’s periodontal health is influenced by a number of factors.
+The most important of which is the fluctuating hormone levels.
+The two hormones that contribute to periodontal gum disease in the female are the sex hormones estrogen and progesterone.
 Both of these increase blood flow to the gum tissue, causing its increased sensitivity to plaque and other offending agents.

 The following conditions are some of the instances where women’s hormones go out of whack, causing them to be more susceptible to periodontal disease.

-During puberty there is increased level of progesterone which causes the gums to appear red and swollen.
-It is also likely bleed easily upon slight manipulation.
+During puberty, there is an increased level of progesterone which causes the gums to appear red and swollen.
+It is also likely to bleed easily upon slight manipulation.
 This reaction of the gum tissue can easily be reversed by removing the irritant.
 This can be done through meticulous oral hygiene practices and regular professional cleaning by your dentist.

-Nonetheless, as pubertal period comes to an end, this reaction tends to lessen or tone down.
-Even so, it is still important take good care of your oral health.
+Nonetheless, as the pubertal period comes to an end, this reaction tends to lessen or tone down.
+Even so, it is still important to take good care of your oral health.

-Some women may also experience this so-called menstruation gingivitis, which appears about three to four days prior to a woman’s period and begins to clear up after her period has begun.
-It is characterized by bleeding, swollen gums that are bright red in color.
+Some women may also experience this so-called menstruation gingivitis.
+Which appears about three to four days prior to a woman’s period.
+And begins to clear up after her period has begun.

-The association between these two conditions is a two-way street as hormonal fluctuations during pregnancy may predispose to periodontal disease, while any infectious disease like periodontal disease pose a risk to the unborn baby’s health.
+The association between these two conditions is a two-way street as hormonal fluctuations during pregnancy may predispose to periodontal disease, while an infectious disease like periodontal disease poses a risk to the unborn baby’s health.

-According to studies, periodontal disease cause pregnant women to have premature and/or low birth weight babies.
+According to studies, periodontal disease causes pregnant women to have premature and/or low birth weight babies.

 However, further studies are needed to confirm the effects of periodontal disease on adverse pregnancy outcomes.
-Still, experts recommend pregnant or planning-to-be pregnant women to have a periodontal evaluation especially if they notice some changes in their mouth during pregnancy.
+Still, experts recommend pregnant or planning-to-be pregnant women have a periodontal evaluation especially.
+If they notice some changes in their mouth during pregnancy.

-Women who are in their menopausal or post-menopausal stage may experience changes like dry mouth, altered taste, burning sensation, increased sensitivity to heat and cold, pain, and other discomforts.
 A small percentage may also develop menopausal gingivostomatitis, which is described as dry, shiny gums that bleed easily.
-The color of the gums range from very pale to deep red.
+The color of the gums ranges from very pale to deep red.
 According to some experts, supplementation with estrogen may help relieve symptoms.

 Every phase of a woman’s life brings about many changes, some of which are good while others are not-so-good.
 Such changes may include ones that affect your oral health.